-- The product lines for push-fit fittings include many different fittings in a variety of sizes, for just about any application you can imagine.
+- The product lines for push-fit fittings include many different fittings in a variety of sizes, suitable for just about any application you can imagine.

 - Push-fit fittings are easily removed so they can be repositioned as needed.
 If the connection is meant as a temporary fix, the fitting can be used and then easily removed from the pipe.